Rich5252/HP1200FB_DPS1200FB_Arduino_I2C/README.md

 and protocol will be compatible with many similar plug-in server PSUs.

 I intend to expand this work to make a simple PSU controller to switch the PSU on/off, provide voltage/current monitoring and provide a current limit safety cut-out function.
-I'll update this project as it develops.
+See that project here: https://github.com/Rich5252/HP_Server_PSU_DPS1200FB_HSTNS-FD19_Controller

 Voltage modification details for this specific PSU here: https://youtu.be/oVpzPtx0xMU?si=5mS2i30YyAgQWmQD